Certified Mail® is a great way to ensure the safety and validity of the mail you're sending, but what is Certified Mail, exactly?

 However, it wasn't until 1955 that the US mail service offered Certified Mail as an alternative mailing option.

-But what is certified mail?
-Here we explain everything you need to know about certified mail, including all the options available to you when using this service.
+But what is it?
+Here we explain everything you need to know about Certified Mail, including all the options available to you when using this service.

-Certified mail is a domestic mail service.
-Certified mail provides added security by allotting a unique tracking number to each article mailed.
+Certified Mail is a domestic mail service.
+It provides added security by allotting a unique tracking number to each article mailed.

 With the Certified Mail service, the sender receives a mailing receipt as legally-recognized proof of sending.
 The recipient must also sign for certified mail as a way to prove that the mailed item has been delivered.